-• Each award consists of a plaque and honorarium in the amount of USD\$\$1000.
-The timeframe for issuing an award shall be determined by the ComSoc Director for Latin American in consultation

-- The Latin American Region Awards Committee is responsible for selecting award winners from among the nominated candidates, and the chair may designate sub-committees for different awards.
+- Each award consists of a plaque and honorarium in the amount of USD\$\$1000.
+The timeframe for issuing an award shall be determined by the ComSoc Director for Latin American in consultation with the Chair of the Latin American Awards Committee.
+Awards winners will be listed on the ComSoc Latin America Region Website.
+The awards ceremony will preferably be held at an event which includes regional ComSoc meetings or conferences. - The Latin American Region Awards Committee is responsible for selecting award winners from among the nominated candidates, and the chair may designate sub-committees for different awards.
 The Committee shall have at least three members plus the chair.
 The chair is appointed by the Director of the Latin America Region, and the members of the Committee by the Director in consultation with the Awards Committee Chair. - Candidates for awards must reside in the Latin America Region at the time of the publication or activity for which the awards is made and must be regular or student members of the IEEE Communications Society. - The Awards Committee Chair and the Director of the Latin American Region are not eligible for any award during their term.
 If a member of the Committee is nominated for an award, that member shall not participate in the selection process for that award.